-Specifically, our empirical conditional quantile models are of the form where the subscripts refer to participant Work First spell i in contractor c in randomization district r in assignment year t and quarter q.
+15 Rank similarity requires that each individual's rank in the conditional outcome distribution is invariant in expectation, regardless of the treatment state.
+Controlling for covariates may be important for achieving rank similarity. where the subscripts refer to participant Work First spell i in contractor c in randomization district r in assignment year t and quarter q.
 We denote contractors as c(i) and randomization districts as r(c(i)) to indicate that each contractor is associated with one randomization district and each participant Work First spell with one contractor.
 The binary variables T and D indicate whether the participant obtained a temporary-help job or a directhire job, respectively.
 The vector of covariates (X) includes gender, white and Hispanic race, age and its square, and total UI earnings and quarters of employment in the 8 quarters preceding Work First assignment.
-Finally, the vector θ contains randomization district dummies, the vector δ contains year-by-quarter of assignment dummies, and the vector γ contains all two-way interactions between district and year.
+Finally, the vector θ contains randomization district dummies, the vector δ contains year-by-quarter of assignment dummies, and the vector γ contains all twoway interactions between district and year.